kikofernandez/otp/system/doc/reference_manual/documentation.md

 ### Doc slogans

-The doc slogan is a short text shown to describe the function when hovering.
+The doc slogan is a short text shown to describe the function and its arguments.
-By default it is taken from the source code by looking at the names of the
+By default it is taken by looking at the names of the arguments in the `-spec` or function.
+For example:
-arguments:

     add(One, Two) -> One + Two.

+    -spec sub(One :: integer(), Two :: integer()) -> integer().
+    sub(X, Y) -> X - Y.

-will have a slogan of `add(One, Two)`.
-For types/opaques/callbacks, the implementation will look at the type/opaque/callback specification for what to use as slogan.
+will have a slogan of `add(One, Two)` and `sub(One, Two)`.

+For types or callbacks, the implementation will look at the type or callback specification for what to use as slogan.
 For example:

     -type number(Value) :: {number, Value}.